 We recommend removing the npm caches (both packages and metadata responses) before using Artifactory for the first time.
 This is to ensure that your caches only contain elements that are due to requests from Artifactory and not directly from

 Artifactory fully supports.
 The support is transparent to the user and does not require any different usage of the npm client.

 By default, the npm client encodes slash characters (

-You can also add -Dorg.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true to the
+You can also add -Dorg.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH: true to the Artifactory System YAML under the

 If Artifactory is running behind a reverse proxy, make sure to disable URL decoding on the proxy itself in order to work with npm scope packages.